Motorbike security products

 What are the different types of locks?

-In the event that your bike is stolen, call the police and your insurer as a priority, or you can visit the GOV.UK website for an easy-to-follow guide on what to do next.
+If your bike is stolen, call the police and your insurer as a priority, or you can visit the GOV.UK website for an easy-to-follow guide on what to do next.

 Did you know?

-If you’re wondering how much you should spend on security, police suggest between 10-15% of the value of your bike.
+If you’re wondering how much you should spend on motorcycle security, police suggest between 10-15% of the value of your bike.

 What are the benefits of installing a bike alarm?